lguarnieri88/notes/_notes/Writing/The link between politics and language.md

+---
-# The link between politics and language
+title: The link between politics and language
-#Zettelkasten #publish
+---

 In [[Politics and the English Language]], Orwell argues that “In our time (1946), political writing is bad writing.”
 And declares: